 - Past and future lost wages and benefits

 The defense might claim that your failure to mitigate damages resulted in financial losses you would not have incurred otherwise.
 Therefore, their argument goes, you should not be permitted to recover compensation for these losses as you could have mitigated them.

 If the jury finds you did not take reasonable steps to minimize damages, you do not receive compensation for the amount of damages you could have avoided.
 For example, suppose that your doctor recommended physical therapy.
 However, you did not attend physical therapy.

 As a result, you sustained a partial permanent impairment.
 Because you did not complete physical therapy, the jury could find that you failed to mitigate damages.
 Therefore, you might not recover compensation for the permanent impairment.

 Schedule a Free Consultation With Our Florida Personal Injury Lawyers

-If you sustained an injury or were involved in an accident, contact our law firm for a free case evaluation.
+If you sustained an injury or were involved in an accident and you need legal assistance, don’t hesitate to contact or call Roman Austin Personal Injury Lawyers for a free case evaluation at (727) 787-2500.
 Our Florida personal injury attorneys are ready to help you recover the money you deserve for your financial losses and other injuries.